luischaparroc/printf/README.md

 ------------

 ### print_int.c
-Function That Prints An Integer
+Function That Prints An Integer.
 ```c
 /* Indetifier : %i or %d */
 ```